 What is Stormwater Management?

-Whenever there is land development, e.g. houses, roads, parking spaces, commercial buildings, hotels, supermarkets, etc., on which it rains heavily, there will be a quantity of stormwater than needs managing, which previously would have been absorbed into the ground.
+Whenever there is land development, e.g. houses, roads, parking spaces, commercial buildings, hotels, supermarkets, etc., on which it rains heavily, there will be a quantity of stormwater that needs managing, which previously would have been absorbed into the ground.

 To begin with, this is a problem because the water does not infiltrate into the soil so the water table is lowered.
-Secondly, if the water has nowhere to drain to (or drain to fast enough), it will flood the surface, potentially causing water damage to the property or surrounding land.
-Thirdly, if a mains drainage network exists which this stormwater can be connected to, there is a possibility for that to become overwhelmed with the additional stormwater and flood either the property/land in the immediate vicinity, or a property downstream.
+Secondly, if the water has nowhere to drain to (or drain too fast enough), it will flood the surface, potentially causing water damage to the property or surrounding land.
+Thirdly, if a mains drainage network exists to which this stormwater can be connected, there is a possibility for that to become overwhelmed with the additional stormwater and flood either the property/land in the immediate vicinity, or a property downstream.
 Finally, climate change will aggravate the problem by increasing the quantity of water discharged during a storm, thereby making the problem worse for future land development.

 For this reason, there has been a marked increase in demand for stormwater management systems on all developments in recent years.

 As one of several solutions for stormwater management tanks, crates/geocellular systems are a popular choice for surface water management.
 Our EcoBloc range is therefore ideally suited for this growing requirement.

 Send us your drainage layout drawings and we’ll do the rest…

 We’re often making changes to the tank design to make it as cost-effective as possible.
 We’re adding value by making sure our proposal not only meets the needs of the job but also adds some sort of benefit.
 Whether it is a slight change in the tank depth to reduce the footprint for reduced dig, or adding inspection channels and access shafts to enable future inspection and maintenance of the tank, we’re always looking for ways to offer additional value to our customers, and our customer’s customers.